leytonblackler/Chromolite/README.md

 ###About
 Chromolite is a universal desktop application that allows control of RGB WS2812B LED strips.
 The application offers many customisation options and modes through an easy to use interface.

 The Chromolite desktop application is written in the Java based programming language Processing 3.
-The application controls the LED strips through serial communication to an Arduino micrcontroller operating the Chromolite purpose built program.
+The application controls the LED strips through serial communication to an Arduino microcontroller operating the Chromolite purpose built program.
 The Arduino microcontroller program required to interface with the desktop application is written using the C/C++ based Arduino language.
 In order to interface with the LEDs, some initial set up is required and is detailed in the setup section below.

 ###Features
 * 7 unique modes: